Zach Blas

 Zach Blas is an artist and writer based in London.
-Blas was a lecturer in visual cultures at Goldsmiths, University of London, and is now an assistant professor of visual studies at the John H. Daniels Faculty of Architecture, Landscape and Design, University of Toronto.
+Blas was a lecturer in visual cultures at Goldsmiths, University of London, and is now an associate professor of visual studies at the John H. Daniels Faculty of Architecture, Landscape and Design, University of Toronto.

 Education

 Blas earned a Bachelor of Science in film studies and philosophy from Boston University and then a postbaccalaureate certificate from the School of the Art Institute of Chicago.
 Blas earned his Master of Fine Arts in media arts at the University of California, Los Angeles in 2008 and his PhD in literature at Duke University in 2014.

 Career

 From 2014 to 2015, Blas was an assistant professor in the department of art at the University at Buffalo.
 His academic writing has appeared in publications including Camera Obscura and Women's Studies Quarterly.

 His work engages with technology and politics and has been exhibited internationally at venues including the Institute of Modern Art, Brisbane; Museo Universitario Arte Contemporáneo, Mexico City; Whitechapel Gallery, London; and ZKM Center for Art and Media, Karlsruhe.
 In 2014, Hito Steyerl listed Blas as a "Future Great" in ArtReview.